FNUDivyam/JSclassDivyam/025-DOM-selectors/README.md

 ## fixing decimal input
 changed input type to text and removed the parseInt it seems to be working but not sure about this.

+## which dom selectors
+just before the end of renderTables() querySelectorAll or getElementsByTagName can be used, but not sure where to get the index